samrasay/template/projects/project-2.md

   - Education
   - Teaching
   - STEM
-summary: The Kailua High School Robotics Program is an afterschool program where I mentor kids to teach them the basic concepts of underwater robotics.
+summary: An afterschool program that I helped create, where kids are taught the basic concepts of underwater robotics.
 ---

 <img class="ui medium right floated rounded image" src="../images/clion.jpg">

-Vacay is a web application that I helped create as a team project in ICS 415, Spring 2015.
-The project helped me learn how to design and implement a responsive web site.

-Vacay is implemented using [Meteor](http://meteor.com), a JavaScript application platform.
-Within two weeks, we created a website that implements several types of reservations including flights, hotels, and car rentals.

-In this project I gained experience with full-stack web application design and associated technologies, including [MongoDB](http://mongodb.com) for database storage, the [Twitter Bootstrap](http://getbootstrap.com/) CSS Framework for the user interface, and Javascript for both client and server-side programming.

-Source: <a href="https://github.com/theVacay/vacay"><i class="large github icon"></i>theVacay/vacay</a>
+The Kailua High School Robotics Program originally started as an afterschool club that was formed by me and my friends during our junior and senior year of high school.
+The goal of the program is to build an underwater robot capable of competing in the MATE ROV competition.
+During my time on the team, we received numerous awards including 4th and 5th place at the 2012 and 2013 International MATE ROV Competition.

+I am currently a mentor for the program, and teach students the basic concepts of building an underwater robot and building a business.
+Students learn and apply many of the skills they would learn in STEM courses, but also develop technical skills such as technical writing and public speaking.
+They are challenged every day to find solutions to new problems and situations.